Coconut Pineapple Shrimp Skewers

 Humility and hospitality were two themes we encountered at every stop of our trip, and I hope these Grilled Pineapple Shrimp Skewers represent that sentiment well.
 These grilled shrimp kabobs delight without overwhelming, won’t monopolize your evening (they cook in fewer than 5 minutes), and are an ideal recipe to share with family and friends.

 I intended these Pineapple Shrimp Skewers as an appetizer for four, but you can easily turn the recipe into a dinner for two, with a green salad or grilled veggies alongside it.
+(Another shrimp dinner tip: this Garlic Shrimp with Quinoa or this Skinny Cajun Shrimp and Grits!)
 If you prefer more heat, feel free to up the amount of Tabasco in the shrimp marinade, or follow my Grammy’s lead and set the bottle on the table for guests to sprinkle on as many dashes as they dare.

 Tools I used to make this recipe: